Andrew-LC/Social-Testimonial-Review-Page/README.md

 ## Overview

+The challenge is to make a webpage similar to that of a given design

 Users should be able to:

 - View the optimal layout for the section depending on their device's screen size